What Is Data Appending?

 +

-Quarterly is the standard cadence for most B2B databases.
-B2B data decays at 22-30% per year, meaning roughly 6-8% of your records go stale each quarter.
-High-velocity sales teams running daily outbound should re-append monthly.
-At minimum, re-append any time you detect rising bounce rates, increasing phone disconnects, or declining outreach response rates.
+Quarterly is the standard cadence, and here's the math behind it.
+B2B contact data decays at 22-30% per year — that's 6-8% of your records going stale every quarter.
+Job changes, company rebrands, email deactivations, phone number swaps.
+If you're running daily outbound campaigns, re-append monthly.
+At bare minimum, trigger a re-append cycle whenever you notice rising bounce rates, increasing phone disconnects, or declining reply rates.
+Those are the early warning signs that your data is aging out.

 How much does data appending cost?